Monterrey: After Mexican Independence (19th century)

 In the 19th century, after the Mexican Independence War, Monterrey rose as a key economic center for the newly formed nation, especially due to its balanced ties between Europe (with its connections to Tampico), the United States (with its connections to San Antonio), and the capital (through Saltillo).
 In 1824, the "New Kingdom of León" became the State of Nuevo León, and Monterrey was selected as its capital.
 But the political instability that followed the first 50 years of the new country allowed two American invasions and an internal secession war, during which the governor of the state annexed Coahuila and Tamaulipas states, designating Monterrey as the capital of the Republic of the Sierra Madre as it did before in 1840 for the Republic of the Rio Grande.

 In 1846, the earliest large-scale engagement of the Mexican–American War took place in the city, known as the Battle of Monterrey.
 Mexican forces were forced to surrender but only after successfully repelling U.S. forces' first few advances on the city.
 The battle inflicted high casualties on both sides, much of them resulting from hand-to-hand combat within the walls of the city center.
 Many of the generals in the Mexican War against France were natives of the city, including Mariano Escobedo, Juan Zuazua (b.
 Lampazos de Naranjo, NL) and Jerónimo Treviño.

 The brewery Cervecería Cuauhtémoc, one of the milestone local enterprises, was founded in 1890.

 20th century

 During the last decade of the 19th century, Monterrey was linked by railroad, which benefitted industry.
 It was during this period that José Eleuterio González founded the University Hospital, now one of northeast Mexico's best public hospitals, affiliated with the School of Medicine of the Autonomous University of Nuevo León (UANL).
 Antonio Basagoiti and other citizens founded the Fundidora de Fierro y Acero de Monterrey.

 A steel-producing company that accelerated the already fast industrialization of the city was founded in 1900 and became one of the world's biggest.
 In 1986, Monterrey hosted several games of the 1986 FIFA World Cup.

+Monterrey experienced a host of strikes against poor working conditions and the creation of unions during this period.
+The working class of Monterrey were subject to long hours, little pay, and dangerous working conditions, as were most other urban areas on the cusp of the Industrial Revolution.
+This led to several strikes and unionization.
+What makes Monterrey unique was the culture of solidarity shared by the working class.
+This culture of solidarity meant that workers from different companies would support one another in strikes and unionization.
+Regardless of how an individual company treated their employees, some would go on strike in support of others.
+This created tension between the employers and the employees to the point of violence and government intervention through the Mexican Revolution and into the 1940s.

-In 1988, Hurricane Gilbert caused great damage to the city; the Santa Catarina River overflowed, causing about 100 deaths and economic damage.
+In 1988, Hurricane Gilbert caused great damage to the city; the previously dry Santa Catarina River overflowed, causing over 100 deaths and economic damage.